 As the amount of IoT around us increases it’s becoming harder to avoid the topic of network security.
-We want to believe the devices we use are safe, that the information we share on them is secure, but if we’re honest with ourselves we know this isn’t the case.
+We want to believe the smart devices we use are safe and that the information we share on them is secure, but if we’re honest with ourselves we know this isn’t the case.

-The information on our personal network is becoming increasingly valuable so home network hacking is on the rise.
-Have no fear though – Fing is here to start you on your journey to understanding network security.
+The information on our personal network is becoming more valuable than the possessions in our home so home network hacking is on the rise.
+Have no fear though – Fing is here to start you on your journey to understanding the network security tools that can help to protect you from this growing threat.

 Today’s topic: Fingbox vs Firewalls!

-A question we are often asked is how does Fingbox compare with smart firewall devices.
+A question we are often asked is how does our very own Fingbox compare with smart firewall devices.
 The first major difference is that Fingbox is not a firewall – it is instead a home network security toolkit that centers around network scanning and device blocking.

 Confused?
 Bear with us and we’ll explain all!